 - 1. In Studio, open the unit where you want to create the open response assessment. - 2.
-Under Add New Component, select Problem. - 3.
-Select Advanced, and then select Open Response Assessment. - 4.
+Under Add New Component, select Open Response. - 3.
+Select one of the the Open Response Assessment templates listed. - 4.
 In the problem component that appears, select Edit. - You use this component editor to add prompts and the rubric, and to specify other settings for the open response assessment component. - 5.
 Select Save each time you complete an editing session.
 You can continue to edit the problem until you publish the unit.